 Broad spectrum is extracted from the plant in full, including other natural compounds besides Cannabidiol, such as terpenes, traces of THC (<0.2%), all of the other 113 cannabinoids, flavonoids, omega-6, omega-3, vitamins and more.

-Since many other cannabinoids besides THC and CBD have been found to have unique health benefits, full spectrum CBD is the only form of CBD you should look for when it comes to health products or supplements.
-The ‘team approach’ or ‘entourage effect’ of having all of the different hemp ingredients working together tend to lead to a more powerful and long-lasting effect, according to studies.
-Terpenes also have anti-inflammatory effects and have been suggested to increase the efficacy of cannabinoids significantly, so you really don’t want them to be missing from your CBD oil!
+Since many other cannabinoids besides THC and CBD have been found to have unique health benefits, broad or full spectrum CBD is the only form of CBD you should look for when it comes to health products or supplements.

 Despite the bad reputation and potential psychoactive effects, THC is part of this entourage effect too which is another reason to avoid using CBD isolate for health reasons.